mikebway/poc-gcp-ecomm/README.md

 - Currently working on using Pub/Sub between carttrigger and orderfromcart.
 ```

-A proof of concept (POC) project used to experiment with and demonstrate implementing:
+This is a proof of concept (POC) project used to experiment with and demonstrate implementing:

 * gRPC services with Cloud Run
 * Entity tree storage with Firestore
 * Firestore CDC event generation to EventArc
+* Loosely coupled bounded contexts via
+  * Pub/Sub triggered business logic Cloud Functions
   * EventArc triggered business logic Cloud Functions
   * Cloud Task triggered business logic Cloud Functions

-* Loosely coupled bounded contexts
+**IMPORTANT: In no way should this be considered to be the foundation for an actual e-commerce system.
+E-commerce is just the toy scenario chosen to explore GCP capabilities.

 ## Index of Child README Documents